Adults and children over 12 years of age

 Any Belgian citizen registered in our consular register can activate their eID at our embassy in Helsinki, at any other Belgian embassy or consulate in another country or at a Belgian municipality.

-Cards and certificates can only be activated in the presence of the citizen.
+The ID card can only be activated in the presence of the citizen.
 (This applies also to minors between 12 and 18 years of age.)
-If you wish to activate your card at our embassy, please make an appointment (!).
+If you wish to activate your card at our embassy, please make an appointment.
 To activate the card, the citizen must have at hand their identity card and their PUK code that is issued with the card.
-The activation of the card and the certificates allows citizens to identify themselves and to log in to official Belgian websites.
+The activation of the card and the certificates allow citizens to identify themselves and to log in to official Belgian websites.

 Learn more about identity cards: